lowRISC/opentitan/doc/rm/ref_manual_fpga.md

 After building, the FPGA bitstream contains only the boot ROM.
 Using this boot ROM, the FPGA is able to load additional software to the emulated flash, such as software in the `sw/device/benchmark`, `sw/device/examples` and `sw/device/tests` directories.
-To load additional software, a custom load tool named [spiflash]({{< relref "sw/host/spiflash/README.md" >}}) is required.
+To load additional software, the `cw310_loader.py` is required.

-Once the tool is built, also build the binary you wish to load.
+Also the binary you wish to load needs to be built first.
 For the purpose of this demonstration, we will use `sw/device/examples/hello_world`, but it applies to any software image that is able to fit in the emulated flash space.
 The example below builds the `hello_world` image and loads it onto the FPGA.
 The loading output is also shown.